 In this article, Matt talks about how his entire life was hijacked by malcontents.
 All of his devices were wiped, every account hacked, and he lost every single photo of his daughter.
 Reading this was scary enough for me to take my password game seriously for the first time.

 The rest of this post is the result of my research.

-If an online service you use offers Two Factor Authentication then you should use it, if not you are being negligent.
+If an online service you use offers Two Factor Authentication, then you should use it; if not, you are negligent.
 If your primary email doesn’t provide this security feature, change emails now.
-Your email is the core of your online identity and if breached could lead to devastation, so protect your email with all the tools you can.
+Your email is the core of your online identity, and if breached could lead to devastation, so protect your email with all the tools you can.

 Pro Security Tip #2: Do Not Use Weak Passwords

 Don’t freak out, I am not psychic, and I am definitely not standing behind you while you read this… but I am going to describe your password to you.

 The capital letter spells a word in the dictionary or a name